autocrossblog/autocrossblog_astro/src/content/post/2010-12-27-buy-a-motor-to-build-up.md

 ---
-layout: post
+publishDate: 2010-12-27T02:00:48+00:00
-title: Buy a motor to build up?
+title: "Buy a motor to build up?"
-date: '2010-12-27T02:00:48+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: buy-a-motor-to-build-up
-image:
-categories: [ 350z, nissan, setup ]
-description: Delve into the world of car modifications with this post exploring the possibilities for a 350z motor build for SCCA Autocross.
+excerpt: "Delve into the world of car modifications with this post exploring the possibilities for a 350z motor build for SCCA Autocross."
+author: chris
+url: 'buy-a-motor-to-build-up'
+tags:  [ 350z, nissan, setup ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I am not sure where the 350z is ultimately headed.
 I think SSM in SCCA Autocross could be fun, though that will take some time and a lot of money to do.